 With the global advent of the unprecedented Coronavirus (COVID-19) pandemic, the countries closed their borders as the World Health Organization declared a public health emergency alert.
 While the worldwide spread overwhelms the healthcare systems, neither the treatment nor the vaccine is yet in the market for fast-moving coronavirus disease.
-This article lists the innovative engineering technology solutions developed by IEEE community to assist the health workforce in accelerating the patient treatment and towards safer screening to fight against COVID-19.
+Innovative engineering technology solutions have been developed to assist the health workforce in accelerating the patient treatment and towards safer screening to fight against COVID-19.

 Ventilators are invasive critical care devices that support respiration by getting oxygen into the lungs and removing carbon dioxide.
 Mechanical ventilation delivers oxygen to the patient’s airway and rescues the patient requiring respiratory support as a result of infection with COVID-19.
 Globally, hospitals have been facing a severe shortage of ventilators that can provide supplemental Oxygen for patients with severe respiratory distress.